What is a Homestead Exemption?

 How do I qualify for the state property tax credit or refund program?

 Any person 65 years of age or older or any totally disabled person, who is head of household, was a resident of this state during the entire preceding calendar year and whose gross household income does not exceed $12,000 is qualified for the program and may apply.
-We have this form (PDF) in our office or call 295-6104 for the form.
+We have form 538-H (PDF) in our office or call 295-6104 for the form.

 FACTS TO REMEMBER

 1. New Homestead Exemptions are filed by March 15th to be applied for the current tax year.

 2. Additional homestead exemptions must be renewed every year between January 1 and March 15.
 You will not have to file annually if you are 65 or older as of March 15, have previously qualified for the Additional Homestead, and your income does not exceed $25,000.